glebalshanskii/bytenet_tensorflow/README.md

 This is done this way so that ByteNet is modular.
 This means that you can use a convolution encoder and a RNN decoder.
 Parts should be interchangeable.

+##Results

+With the source network, it does perform pretty well for language tasks, but not as well as a standard vanilla LSTM 3 layer stack.
+The bytenet source network certainly consumes your gpus.
+I running it on three oc Titan X's and all three at 100% gpu usage most of the time.

+In terms of actual wall-time, the 1024 dilation (25 layers repeating 1,2,4,8,16 rates) is slightly faster than 1024 unit LSTM.
+Not exactly comparing them appropriately because the source network has way more parameters, and there are far more computations being done.
+However, given the fact that the wall time is almost the same due to parrallelization, I feel the source network has promise.

 ##Other Notes